leoprover/noergler/README.md

                      - offset: start countermodel-finder in parallel after running provers without success for 1 second.

+  --verbosity n   Set the verbosity of logging to std.err.
+If n = 0, logging is disabled;
+                  n = 6 is maximal verbosity (very fine-grained logging output).

+  --version       Print the version number of the executable and terminate.

+  --help          Print this description and terminate.

   --up-to-esa     If set, Nörgler will not attempt to verify ESA steps (including Skolemization).
                   Recommended for provers that do not follow to precise Skolemization annotation format.